Best Cafes for Specialty Coffee in Antwerp

 Like a walk into the woods, Kolonel Koffie helps you to clear your head and regain energy.
 Its interior and exterior design is as sophisticated as it is unique.
 Smart vintage chairs and long wooden tables invite to endless notebook sessions with a cup of coffee and a juicy sandwich.

 The creators behind Kolonel Koffie are Kobe and Femke.
 Kobe did his barista training in Sydney and used to work in a restaurant, whereas his partner Femke was a social worker.
 In 2012 they decided to turn their passion for coffee into a business when they opened Kolonel Koffie in the historic center of Antwerp.
-In 2015 they moved to the neighbourhood 'Het Zuid', an up and coming area with a number of art galleries and fashionable boutiques.
+In 2015 they moved to the neighbourhood ‘Het Zuid’, a fashionable area with a number of art galleries and boutiques.

 The mantra here is quality, quality and quality.
 Kobe and Femke serve coffee roasted by Normo (see above) but will venture into roasting coffee themselves in the future.
 Rumor has it, Kolonel Koffie are already equipped with a PROBAT.
 When I visited, they had a nice selection of beans from Kenya, Ethiopia and Costa Rica for drip coffee.
 A particular feature was the mini coffee plantation on a counter by the wall.
 It connects coffee lovers to the origins of the coffee and makes for a beautiful colour contrast to the wooden furniture.